iossifovlab/snakeobjects/documentation/terms.rst

     object graph
         `Object graph` is a structure representing a directed acyclic graph of *objects*  (the :py:class:`.ObjectGraph` is the ``snakeobjects`` implementation of the *object graph* and the objects in the object graph are implemented by the :py:class:`.OGO` class).

-    objects
-        A subdirectory of project directory.
-Its subdirectories are .snakeobjects, .snakemake, and a subdirectory for each object type in the object graph.

     target
         Target is a file associated with an object and resides in the object directory.